pepkit/example_peps/README.md

 Out[16]: '../data/frog4_data.txt
 ```

-## Example 4: merges and expansion characters
+## Example 4: subannotations and expansion characters

-This example gives the exact same results as example 3, but in this case, uses a wildcard for `frog_2` instead of including it in the merge table.
-Since we can't use a wildcard and merge for the same sample, this necessitates specifying a second data source class (`local_files_unmerged`) that uses an asterisk.
+This example gives the exact same results as example 3, but in this case, uses a wildcard for `frog_2` instead of including it in the `sample_subannotation` table.
+Since we can't use a wildcard and a subannotation for the same sample, this necessitates specifying a second data source class (`local_files_unmerged`) that uses an asterisk.
 The outcome is the same.

 ```{python}
 import peppy